stcarrez/ada-asf/docs/Tutorial.md

 ## Register the Cylinder Ada Bean

-The next step is to register the cylinder bean and associate it with the @@compute@@ name.
+The next step is to register the cylinder bean and associate it with the `compute` name.
 There are several ways to do that but for the purpose of this example, there will be a global instance of the bean.
-That instance must be @@aliased@@ so that we can use the @@Access@@ attributes.
+That instance must be `aliased` so that we can use the `Access` attributes.

 ```Ada
  Bean  : aliased Compute_Bean;
 ```

-The Ada bean is registered on the application object by using the @@Set_Global@@ procedure.
-This creates a global binding between a name and an @@Object@@ record.
+The Ada bean is registered on the application object by using the `Set_Global` procedure.
+This creates a global binding between a name and an `Object` record.
 In our case, the object will hold a reference to the Ada bean.

 ```Ada
 App : aliased ASF.Applications.Main.Application;